 And we, barely recalled from sleep there, sense

 And so we rise.
 At night again they sound,

 In the next five lines, the speaker refers to himself and a companion.
 It is revealed that he, too, is present in this scene, rather than acting as an omniscient narrator.
 The dilemma at the core of this narrative is also made clear in this stanza.
 He describes how he and another are “recalled from sleep” but just “barely” at the sound of the ships arriving.
 The ships are at a “distance,” muting their sounds until they seem to evoke sorrow or grief.

 The arrival of the ships presents the speaker with a “dilemma.”
 It is unclear at first why this would be the case, but it is fleshed out over the next lines and within the third stanza.
 He is concerned with, exactly as the title states, “arrivals and departures.”
 The ships at the dock present him and the person he is in bed with the opportunity to leave their home, to travel, or even to leave behind everything they know.

 The horns call out to him, willing him to make a decision.
 He fears it will be a wrong one, and that fear has become embodied in the sound of the horn.
 The speaker and his companion are unable to resist the call, and they “rise.”
 One cannot say for sure, but perhaps they will enter into the same “wrong” choice they feared.

 Or if, this night, happiness too is going.

-Within this piece, Larkin is interested in the importance of choices as well as the fleeting presence of happiness and more importantly contentment.
+Within this piece, Larkin is interested in the importance of choices and the fleeting presence of happiness and, more importantly, contentment.